March 1, 2023

 • How should I learn this content?

-It's best to sit down with your participating employees before a training measure (regardless of whether e-learning or in-person) and try to answer this question together.
+It is best to sit down with your participating employees before a training session (regardless of whether it is e-learning or a face-to-face event) and try to answer this question together.

 2. How to motivate in self-directed learning

-The motivation of learners is crucial for the success of your training measure.
-Since we have already dealt with this topic extensively in the blog, I would like to recommend a few helpful articles at this point:
+The motivation of learners is crucial to the success of your training program.
+Since we have already discussed this topic in detail on the blog, I would like to highlight a few helpful articles:

 1. Increase motivation in e-learning: Involve leaders!